 Ana Lucia Sabadell and Dimitri Dimoulis

 Michele Pifferi is Professor of Legal History at the University of Ferrara, Law Department.
-He has been visiting researcher at the Max-Planck-Institut for Legal History and Legal Theory in Frankfurt a.M.; Emil Noël Fellow at NYU School of Law; Robbins Fellow at Berkeley UC - School of Law; Academic Visitor at the Oxford Centre for Criminology; Alexander von Humboldt Research Fellow at the University of Hamburg, Faculty of Law.
-He is currently the principal investigator of a research project on Legal History and Mass Migration: Integration, Exclusion, and Criminalization of Migrants in the 19th and 20th Century.
-Member of the Editorial Board of the series Rechtsgeschichte und Rechtsgeschehen – Italien (LIT Verlag), and of Quaderni fiorentini per la storia del pensiero giuridico moderno.
-His research interests focus on history of late medieval to late modern criminal justice, history of criminology and history of migration law.
+He has been Visiting Researcher at the Max-Planck-Institute for Legal History and Legal Theory in Frankfurt am Main; Emil Noël Fellow at NYU School of Law; Robbins Fellow at Berkeley UC—School of Law; Academic Visitor at the Oxford Centre for Criminology; and Alexander von Humboldt Research Fellow at the University of Hamburg, Faculty of Law.
+He is currently Alexander von Humboldt Research Fellow at the Humboldt Universität zu Berlin, Faculty of Law as well Principal Investigator of a research project on Legal History and Mass Migration: Integration, Exclusion, and Criminalization of Migrants in the 19th and 20th Century.
+Member of the Editorial Board of the series Rechtsgeschichte und Rechtsgeschehen —Italien (LIT Verlag), and of Quaderni fiorentini per la storia del pensiero giuridico moderno.
+His research interests focus on history of late medieval to late modern criminal justice, history of criminology, and history of migration law.

 'This is an immensely rich and engaging collection addressing a decisive moment in the development of criminal law and justice.
 Each of the chapters provides a close and careful account of the limits of criminological positivism – political, social, practical, and institutional as well as intellectual – in a particular context, and the themes evident across the collection are expertly drawn out in Michele Pifferi’s Introduction.
 This book is a substantial addition to the scholarly field and deserves to be read widely.'- Arlie Loughan, Professor of Criminal Law and Criminal Law Theory at the University of Sydney Law School